-Research the company, the role, the history, the leadership team.
+Research the company, the role, the history, and the leadership team.
 You can use websites such as Glassdoor, LinkedIn, Seek, and Indeed to research your potential employer.
 Go through the company’s website and social media channels to familiarise yourself with their business.
-Go beyond merely reading the company blurb - familiarise yourself with their company initiatives, clients and any other information relevant to the role you are going for.
+Go beyond merely reading the company blurb - familiarise yourself with their company initiatives, clients, and any other information relevant to the role you are going for.

 Ask your recruiter for advice and guidance as to anything specific you should know and understand in advance.
 You can also use LinkedIn to research your interviewer and potential team.

 Know your own CV.
 You will likely be asked questions taken straight from it, so if you’ve got wins and career highlights in it, make sure that you know the numbers correctly.
 You don’t want to be caught off-guard not knowing your own history.

 Prepare yourself for the obvious questions: “Tell me about yourself, why are you interested in this role, why do you want to work for this company?”

 It’s the adage, “you’re interviewing them as well”.
 Be genuinely curious about the role and the company.
 Ask questions that will give you more clarity around the role, culture, structure, and environment where you will be working.
 Questions show passion and interest, as well as being an active and curious interviewee.

 Stumped what you can ask?
 Some basic questions may include:

 - How would you describe the characteristics of someone who would succeed in this role?

 - If I were in this position, how would my performance be measured?
 How often?

 - What departments/teams does this team work with regularly?
 How do these departments typically collaborate and what does that process look like?